David Hemery: Athletics career

-Hemery's first International title came at the 1966 Commonwealth Games, where he won the 120 yd hurdles in 14.1 seconds, a title he retained four years later at the 1970 Commonwealth Games (by then it was the 110m hurdles which he won in 13.8 seconds). at 3:35.
+Hemery's first international title came at the 1966 Commonwealth Games in Kingston, Jamaica, where he won the 120 yd hurdles in 14.1 seconds, a title he retained four years later at the 1970 Commonwealth Games (by then it was the 110 m hurdles which he won in 13.8 seconds).

-At the Mexico City Olympics in 1968, Hemery won the 400m hurdles in 48.12 seconds, a new world record.
+At the Mexico City Olympics in 1968, Hemery won the 400 m hurdles in 48.12 seconds, a new world record.
 His margin of victory was the largest since 1924, beating second-placed Gerhard Hennige from West Germany by almost a second.
 After Hemery crossed the line BBC commentator David Coleman famously exclaimed "Who cares who's third – it doesn't matter!"
 Hemery's British teammate John Sherwood turned out to be the bronze medal winner in a close finish that had to be settled by photo finish.
 Hemery's performance helped him win the 1968 BBC Sports Personality of the Year.

-In 1969, Hemery won a silver at the European Championships in the 110m hurdles, but missed the next European Championships in 1971 due to injury.
+In 1969, Hemery won a silver at the European Championships in the 110 m hurdles, but missed the next European Championships in 1971 due to injury.
 At the 1972 Summer Olympics in Munich, Hemery defended his title and finished third, behind John Akii-Bua from Uganda and Ralph Mann from the United States.
 He was also a member of the silver medal-winning British 4 × 400 m relay team, one of whose members was David Jenkins.

+Hemery was twice the British 120y/100m metres hurdles champion after winning the British AAA Championships titles at the 1966 AAA Championships and 1970 AAA Championships.
+Additionally he the British 440y/400m hurdles champion after winning the British AAA Championships titles at the 1968 AAA Championships and 1972 AAA Championships.